Is Pre-training Truly Better Than Meta-Learning?: Supplementary Material

 When comparing PT (pre-training) and MAML using confidence intervals, our experiments indicate that MAML and PT tend to perform equivalently under high-diversity benchmarks, while MAML and PT perform differently (either MAML outperforming or underperforming PT) under lower-diversity benchmarks.

-Figure \ref{fig:micod_cis} shows how average MAML(5,10) performs better than PT.
+Figures \ref{fig:micod_cis} and \ref{fig:micod_without_cis} shows how average MAML(5,10) performs better than PT.
 This supports our main hypothesis because 1.
 MAML is better than PT in the high diversity regime but 2.
 The difference is marginal, as shown by the confidence intervals being close.